ItsOnlyCole/Twitch2TikTok/README.md

 # Twitch2TikTokScript
-A python script that automatically edits clips into a video formats for Tik Tok.
+A python script that automatically edits clips into a video format for Tik Tok.

 ### Requirements
 - python3